Marcos-C7/cryptool/README.md

 res = ct.encryptDir("my password", "input/directory", "output/name")
 ```

-We can directly decrypt an encrypted file by either of the previous functions.
+We can directly decrypt a file encrypted by either of the previous functions.
 If the encryption corresponds to a directory then its content will be placed in the directory
 given by the output path parameter:
 ```python